Documentation

 Auto-sync is enabled

-You're asked "Set up auto-sync?
-(Y/n)".
-Press Enter.
+A hook is silently installed in your Claude Code settings.
 From now on, stats sync automatically after every Claude Code session.

 That's it.
 You never need to run this again — auto-sync handles everything.